AxiansITSecurity/Restsh/docs/restsh/modules/f5/Examples.rst

    # or
    f5.ltm.vs.list

-Get details of a virtual servers
+Get details of a virtual server
 --------------------------------

 .. code:: sh